whitneyburton/portfolios/students/1606-back/susi-irwin/20160922-susi-irwin-m2.markdown

 * [GitHub URL](https://github.com/susiirwin/idea_box)
 * [Original Assignment](https://github.com/turingschool/challenges/blob/master/rails-mini-project.markdown)

 IdeaBox was a super fun project involving creating a Rails app from scratch that would allow a user to login, create ideas, read ideas they had created, edit and update those ideas, and eventually delete them if needed.
 It also introduced the idea of an Admin Role to us.
 We were taught the practices of Authentication and Authorization and created the Admin Role - a user who can control more of the backend functions of the application.
 This project was a challenge for me because I really took my time to make sure I understood each step that I was taking.
 Because of this attention to detail I tend to run out of time on the shorter projects.
+During our Peer Review, I worked with Jean on some refactoring.
+I implemented Hound as well as the Awesome-Print gem.
+I learned that I am way more confident in my coding than I thought I was, but I also learned that I need to continually work on experimenting with my code and taking chances.

 No Evaluation Scores for this project.